Home » Cultural Retention » Crioulo language

 Wolof influences would have entered Crioulo in its earliest formation (1400’s/1500’s), while Mandinga influence might have been present already in the 1500’s but especially dominating in the 1700’s.
 We have testimony from an English traveller in the 1720’s who described the Crioulo spoken on the island of Brava as containing many Mandinga words.

-who hallowed and hoop’d much after the Manner of
+“who hallowed and hoop’d much after the Manner of the Mandingo Negro’s;

-my, and using a great deal of the Mandingo Dialect
+using a great deal of the Mandingo Dialect in their Speech.”Source: : http://archive.org/stream/fouryearsv…egoog_djvu.txt

 These are my main sources:

-Starting with Quint (2008).
 He describes 70 words found in Santiago Crioulo with certified African origins.
-He mentions however that this sort of research has only just started and expects eventually there might be 200-300 words of African origin to be identified in Capeverdean Crioulo.
+He mentions however that this sort of research has only just started and expects eventually there might be 200-300 words of African origin to be identified in Cape Verdean Crioulo.
 Here’s the breakdown of the 70 he classified.
-Mandinga & Wolof (=Uolofe) clearly being dominant and also the only ones to provide verbs indicating that these two languages had a far more important role than the other African languages in the genesis of Capeverdean Crioulo.
+Mandinga & Wolof (=Uolofe) clearly being dominant and also the only ones to provide verbs indicating that these two languages had a far more important role than the other African languages in the genesis of Cape Verdean Crioulo.

-The remaining list is made up of 1 word each for Fula, Banhun, Beafada, Manjak (Papel).
+“Timene is the least known by those who have studied the Cape Verdean language.
+It’s a language that is now spoken in the north of Sierra Leone, in the extreme south of what was then the Captaincy of Cape Verde.
+Currently it is a language with a vehicular role that is much less important than in that time, in which it was the most commonly used language in the cola nut trade.
+Indeed, cola nuts are still the base product for the marriage dowry negotiation process in all of West Africa.
+Because of this important role in people’s social lives, a lot of people knew how to speak Timene.” ____________________The remaining list is made up of 1 word each for Fula, Banhun, Beafada, Manjak (Papel).
 As future research continues it might very well be that more contributions from these languages will be found.
-Intriguingly there’s also 4 words with possibly Kikongo or Kimbundo origin.
-Still caution is in order because a word like Bunda seems to have entered Capeverdean Crioulo due to modernday contacts with Brazilians.
+Intriguingly there are also 4 words with possibly Kikongo or Kimbundo origin.
+Still caution is in order because a word like Bunda seems to have entered Cape Verdean Crioulo due to modernday contacts with Brazilians.
 While Lema-Lemba seems to be a tree that’s not native to Cape Verde but rather from São Tomé!
-Unfortunately we can’t say for any of these words how or when approximately they might have entered Capeverdean Crioulo.
+Unfortunately we can’t say for any of these words how or when approximately they might have entered Cape Verdean Crioulo.
 Languages being flexible and not static they incorporate new words all the time and through various ways.

 He’s basically arguing for a linguistically founding effect of the early Wolof majority among Cape Verde’s population based on semantic and gramatical similarity.

-Arguing in favour for a Capeverdean origin of the related Crioulo spoken in Guiné Bissau and Casamance.
-Aside from the constant flow of Capeverdean lançados/traders, priests, military, officials etc. to Guiné Bissau, he also thinks the shared words of Wolof origins found in both creoles could only have been introduced by way of Capeverdean Crioulo.
+Arguing in favour for a Cape Verdean origin of the related Crioulo spoken in Guiné Bissau and Casamance.
+Basically due to the constant flow of Cape Verdean lançados/traders, priests, military, officials etc. to Guiné Bissau.
+He thinks the shared words of Wolof origins found in both creoles could only have been introduced by way of Cape Verdean Crioulo.
 Wolof not having any direct connections with Guiné Bissau historically speaking.

 contribution should be acknowledged: firstly, Wolof is by far the best documented